csun87/HotOrNot/README.md

   ![Artist Pre-Run](/Users/ria/Desktop/Screen Shot 2022-05-03 at 3.22.37 PM.png)

-If the program runs correctly, the output will look something like thiis:
+If the program runs correctly, the output will look something like this:
  ![Output](/Users/ria/Desktop/Screen Shot 2022-05-03 at 3.46.52 PM.png)